A Tradition of Excellence

-Three principles established by our founder, James Posey, have guided our success for more than a century: to place the interest of our clients first, mentor staff and invest in their well-being, and most importantly, produce top quality work.
+Three principles established by our founder, James Posey, have guided our success for more than a century: place the interest of our clients first, mentor staff and invest in their well-being, and, most importantly, produce the highest-quality work.

 James Posey Associates celebrated its 100th anniversary in 2011.
 To help commemorate our centennial, Chairman Emeritus Carl Hossfeld compiled a history of the firm’s first 100 years.
 Carl served as President from 1981 through 2004.
 He retired at the end of 2005 after 42 years of service, but continues working with the firm on a consulting basis, including periodically updating this history.

 BY W. CARL HOSSFELD, JR., PE / CHAIRMAN EMERITUS

 It is rare for any company to survive, much less thrive for more than 100 years.
 This is especially so for a design firm started in the early 1900s, considering the past century brought us two world wars, the Great Depression, numerous building recessions, two global pandemics, and major evolutions in building technology.

 We are often asked what the key to our success is.
 There is no single answer, but there are three guiding principles established by our founder, James Posey, which we follow to this day.
 They are to place the interest of clients first, mentor and take care of staff, and most importantly, produce top quality work.

 A native of southern Maryland, James Posey attended Baltimore Polytechnic Institute and Maryland Institute for the Promotion of the Mechanic Arts (now Maryland Institute College of Art), where he earned the prestigious Peabody Honor Prize from the School of Design.

 In 1911, he founded the Office of James Posey after working for a decade at Henry Adams Consulting Engineers, then the only established MEP engineering firm in Maryland.
 He was always addressed as “Mr. Posey” in the office, and we refer to him that way to this day.